atheistsoldier/Drum-Kit/README.md

 # Drum-Kit
-A simple website playing various drum sounds
+A simple website for playing various drum sounds